How I Work as a Relational Trauma Therapist Online

 Let me tell you what I do

 I work humanistically, which means I don’t just work with thoughts or feelings but everything that makes you who you are.
 The self-criticism, the shame, the exhaustion, the sense that you’re fundamentally not quite right.
 Those aren’t who you are, they’re usually outdated survival strategies that are causing you more problems than they solve.
+I don’t use CBT.
+The goal isn’t better coping strategies.
+It’s understanding why you are the way you are and finding, over time, that you don’t have to stay that way.

 But the most important thing I bring isn’t a framework.
 It’s that I’m genuinely, deeply curious about you.
 I feel things, I notice things that others don’t and I’ll stay with you in the uncomfortable places.